 According to researchers as Van Gelder and Van Lier (2010) it is a growing market.
 They counted 104 men who work as a gigolo in the area of The Hague and Leiden.
 Quite a few of them do it as a job on the side.
 The majority is Dutch or Western European, others come from Suriname or the Caribbean.
 47 per cent is between 23-29 years old.
 As a rule, they work independently, not for an agency.
 From the scarce publications about them, we know that career women form a large part of their clientele.
 (Oste, 1989) According to Shahar, a Dutch gigolo who published a book on the subject (1997) the clients are usually well to do professional women who just want to have sex but not a relationship.
 They have to have some money, the prices are generally high.
 Marielle Oste (1989) who interviewed gigolo’s in the Netherlands, confirms this.
 Her interviewees all agreed that their clients were relaxed, insisted on safe sex and always took their time to select a man.

 Women clients value discretion.
 The internet çan rather anonymously be searched, a fact which may have contributed to the increase in demand for gigolo’s.
 (Van Gelder en Van Lier, 2010) The few women I spoke with who had solicited the services of a gigolo did however complain about the lack of diversity of the ‘supply’.
-‘Too many caps and sweat suits’.
-A sex worker who visited the Red Thread admitted to having ordered a gigolo out of curiosity for herself, but this resulted in a disappointment.
+‘Too many caps and track suits’.
+A sex worker who visited the Red Thread admitted to having ordered out of curiosity a gigol for herself, but this resulted in a disappointment.